 Students must be enrolled in an approved degree-seeking program to be eligible for any financial aid from the University.
 A list of programs and degrees is published in the Undergraduate Record and the Graduate Record.
 Students studying in an approved study abroad program or through one of the University's exchange programs are eligible for financial aid from the University.
 A list of approved study abroad and exchange programs is available from the Office of International Studies.
 The University does not offer financial aid for students in certificate programs.

-Graduate students must register at least half time and for a minimum of six credit or non-topical/research/thesis hours each semester during the academic year to be eligible for federal financial aid.
+Graduate students need to register for at least 6 credit or non-topical/research/thesis hours each semester and be half-time to get federal financial aid.

 Be a U.S. Citizen or an Eligible Non-Citizen

-Students must be United States citizens or classified as eligible non-citizens in order to be eligible for federal, state, and University financial assistance.
-Students must fit one of the following categories in order to be considered eligible non-citizens:
+You must be a United States citizens or classified as an eligible non-citizen in order to get federal, state, and University financial aid.
+You must fit one of the following categories in order to be considered eligible non-citizens:

 Citizen not born in United States

-- Certificate of Citizenship (Must have student's name, certificate number and the date the certificate was issued.)
+- Certificate of Citizenship (Must show student's name, certificate number, and the date the certificate was issued.)

-- Certificate of Naturalization ( Must have student's name, certificate number, Alien Registration Number, name of the court and the date where naturalization occurred.)
+- Certificate of Naturalization (Must show student's name, certificate number, Alien Registration Number, name of the court, and the date when naturalization occurred.)

-- Certificate of Birth Abroad (Must have embossed seal "United States of America" and "State Department".)
+- Certificate of Birth Abroad (Must show embossed seal "United States of America" and "State Department".)

-- U.S. Passport (Must be stamped "Non-citizen National")
+- Unexpired U.S. Passport (Must be stamped "Non-citizen National")